StratifyLabs/StratifyBlog/content/device/2013-10-25-Using-Pull-Up-and-Pull-Down-Resistors.md

 ![Pullup Resistor](/images/pullup.svg)
 An embedded microcontroller utilizes input/output (IO) signals to communicate with the outside world.
-The simplest form of IO is commonly referred to as general purpose input/output (GPIO) where the GPIO voltage level can be high, low, or high-impedance.
+The simplest form of IO is commonly referred to as general-purpose input/output (GPIO) where the GPIO voltage level can be high, low, or high-impedance.
 Pulling resistors are used to ensure GPIO is always in a valid state.